Hugo Schauinsland

 Hugo Hermann Schauinsland (30 May 1857 – 5 June 1937) was a German zoologist born in Rittergut Dedawe (now in Polessky District), Kreis Labiau, Province of Prussia.

 He studied natural sciences at the University of Geneva and zoology at the University of Königsberg, obtaining his doctorate in 1883.
 Following graduation he conducted research in Naples and Munich.
 In 1887 he became Gründungsdirektor (founding director) of the Städtischen Sammlungen für Naturgeschichte und Ethnographie, later to be known as the Übersee-Museum Bremen.
 Schauinsland served as director of the museum until his retirement in 1933. (succeeded by Carl Friedrich Roewer, 1881–1963).

 In 1896–97 he conducted scientific research in the Pacific (including the Hawaiian Islands).
 The Hawaiian monk seal (Monachus schauinslandi) and the Redspotted sandperch (Parapercis schauinslandii) are named in his honour, as are a number of smaller creatures; (Pseudaneitea schauinslandi, Maorichiton schauinslandi, Caconemobius schauinslandi, Dolomedes schauinslandi).

+During his time in the Pacific he also visited New Zealand.
+He was subsequently linked to a collection of Moriori and Māori ancestral remains taken from the Chatham Islands during that time.
+These remains were repatriated back to New Zealand in 2017.